 The expense of the security department is a vital expenditure.
-This chapter examined security as it relates both to the front office and to the overall objective of the hotel in providing a safe environment for guests and employees, especially in light of the September 11, 2001, disasters.
-The organization and operation of a security department, along with a job analysis of the director of security, were outlined to demonstrate the many facets of this department.
+This chapter examined security as it relates both to the front office and to the overall objective of the hotel in providing a safe environment for guests and employees.
+The organization and operation of a security department, along with the job analysis of the director of security, were all outlined to demonstrate the many facets of this department.
 The decision about whether to use an in-house security department or to contract outside security services should be based on ensuring the safety and security of hotel guests rather than on costs.

-Both the front office and the security department are involved in room key security, which is easier to guarantee with the new electronic key, smart card, and biometrics systems than it is with hard-key systems.
+Both the front office and the security department are involved in room key security, which is easier to guarantee with the new electronic key and smart card systems than it is with hard-key systems.
 Building evacuation requires that established procedures be in place and that both employees and guests receive instruction on how to react during a fire.
 An employee safety program should involve both staff and management and include a safety committee that addresses safety concerns on a regular basis and a training program for all employees.
 Emergency communications procedures should be developed, with a plan that involves management, employees, and civil authorities.

-End-of-Chapter Questions
+End of Chapter Questions

 - 1. How does the security department interact with the front office?
 Give examples. - 2.
 Visit a hotel that has an in-house security department.
 How is this department structured?
 How many employees are needed to provide 24-hour coverage?
 What are the typical job duties of employees in this department? - 3.
-Visit a hotel that contracts with a private security agency for security services.
+Visit a hotel that has contracted with a private security agency for security services.
 What services does this agency provide?
 How satisfied is management with the level and range of services provided? - 4.
-Compare your answers to questions 2 and 3.
+Compare your answers to questions 2 and 3. - 5.
+Contrast the level of security in a hotel that uses a hard-key system with that in a hotel that uses an electronic key or smart card system. - 6.
+Discuss the features of a hard-key system.

-- 5. Contrast the level of security in a hotel that uses a hard-key system with that in a hotel that uses an electronic key or smart card system. - 6.
-Discuss the features of a hard-key system. - 7.
-Discuss the features of an electronic key system. - 8.
+- 7. Discuss the features of an electronic key system. - 8.
 Discuss the features of a smart card system. - 9.
-What advantages does biometrics provide for guest and employee safety? - 10.
-How can a hotel take a proactive stance on fire safety? - 11.
-Why are testing and maintenance of smoke detectors and fire alarms so important? - 12.
+How can a hotel take a proactive stance on fire safety? - 10.
+Why are testing and maintenance of smoke detectors and fire alarms so important? - 11.
 Consider the fire safety procedures provided in guest rooms.
 How detailed do you think they should be?
-How can hotels encourage guests to read them? - 13.
-Why is it important for management to include employees when developing safety programs? - 14.
+How can hotels encourage guests to read them? - 12.
+Why is it important for management to include employees when developing safety programs? - 13.
 Review the minutes of the safety committee meeting in Figure 14-7.
 What issues do you feel are top priorities?
-Which are low priorities? - 15.
-What value do you see in preparing an emergency communications system to be used in a hotel? - 16.
+Which are low priorities? - 14.
+What value do you see in preparing an emergency communications system to be used in a hotel? - 15.
 Review the emergency communication plan presented in this chapter.
 What are the important features of the plan?